Often, talented guys miss great opportunities because of their carelessness or because they consistently make non-design-related mistakes.

-In this article, I collected a list of the main first impression killers to help junior designers to make their portfolio perfect and increase the chances of getting employed.
+In this article, I collected a list of the main first impression killers to help junior designers to make their portfolios perfect and increase their chances of getting employed.

 Complicated templates, decorative surroundings, and complex angles distract attention from the work itself.
 The employer is looking for creative solutions, not the ability to work with downloaded mockups.
 An unusual presentation is cool, but don’t forget that the actual design is always more important.
 Remember: design first, mockups second.

 Forgot to give access or attached a broken link?
 Consider this the end.
 In 90% of cases, the client will move on to the next candidate.
 He also will not want to search for files in hundreds of folders.

 To avoid this, simplify the folder navigation, or use special design platforms for posting your artwork.
 Behance, Dribbble, or any other freelance site is fine for this.
 Every client is familiar with these sites and it is definitely harder to make a mistake there.
 One proper portfolio is enough.
 There is no need to send a link to Behance, social networks, and Google Drive, where the same artworks are located.

 This is both a plus and a minus.
 On the one hand, it helps to understand the background of the designer.
 On the other hand, pencil drawings from the first year of school are not very impressive.
 Such works have nothing to do with your current projects.
 Select 20 of your best projects, otherwise, the impression will be blurred.

 4. The works are too different

 We appreciate people with a wide background, but a portfolio without a general concept is not the best way to present your experience.
 When a designer adds a rock album cover, a poster for a children’s party, and branding for a futuristic art project to a portfolio, it is not clear what exactly is his or her priority.
 Choose works that represent your style and main area of expertise.